 There is no liposuction maintenance required for the fat that has been removed, as it is permanently gone.
 However, maintenance skin-tightening body heating treatments, such as bulk heating radiofrequency devices, using Venus Freeze, Exilis®, the VASERShape™, and the Forma™ or BodyFX are deployed in your post operative program to ensure optimal skin contraction and tightness.
 Once your series of post-operative treatments have been completed, Dr. Mulholland will recommend a single treatment every three months to maintain skin tautness, elasticity and contour.

 Figure 15.
 Bulk Heating RF (radiofrequency devices and treatments) such as The Venus freeze and legacy (above), the BodyFX, Excilis, Froma plus are offered follow liposuction to improve skin tone.
 Bulk Heating RF, such as the Venus freeze (above) is one of the many Radiofrequency bulk heating devices that is used to “protect the skin tightening investment” achieved during the energy assisted procedure.

 How much will my liposuction procedure cost?

 Dr. Mulholland has a range in liposuction pricing, depending on the size and amount of fat and number of areas to be removed.
-In general, single-zone modern energy-assisted lipo with three combined devices such as VASERLipo™, SmartLipo™ and BodyTite™ deployed during a treatment will start at between $4,999.00 to $7,999.00 for the first zone with subsequent zone discounting for second, third and fourth zones.
-Generally, depending on the size of the patient and their Body Mass Index, patients can have three to four zones performed with total body contouring for as low as $9,999 – $14,999
+In general, single-zone modern energy-assisted lipo with three combined devices such as VASERLipo™, SmartLipo™ and BodyTite™ deployed during a treatment will start from $4,999.00 for the first zone with subsequent zone discounting for second, third and fourth zones.
+Generally, depending on the size of the patient and their Body Mass Index, patients can have three to four zones performed with total body contouring starting from $9,999.

 Dr. Mulholland shares information on Liposuction costs